KT-1000/TwitterFrisk/README.md

 ## <a name="Testing"></a>Testing

-TwitterFrisk was created using Test-Driven Development, and has X% coverage via frisk_twitter_search_test.py.
+TwitterFrisk was created using Test-Driven Development.